Blue & Lonesome (Rolling Stones album): Release and reception

 During its first week the album moved 106,000 sales to debut at No. 1 on the UK Albums Chart, the second-highest opening sales week for an album in the UK in 2016.
 On 3 February 2017 it was certified Platinum, for sales over 300,000 copies.
 It also debuted at No. 4 on the US Billboard 200 with 123,000 album-equivalent units, of which 120,000 were pure album sales.
 It was also the No. 2 best-selling album of the week in the US.
-Despite strong initial sales, the album remains to this day the only Stones' studio album without at least a gold certification for certified sales in the USA.
+Despite strong initial sales, the album remains to this day the only Stones' studio album without at least a Gold certification for certified sales in the US.

 Kitty Empire from The Observer called it "a labour of love", while Alexis Petridis of The Guardian said the Stones here are "more alive than they've sounded for years".
 Robert Christgau was less impressed in Vice, saying the album is "a sodden thing – many old rockers have recorded sharper, spunkier, wiser music".
 Greil Marcus was not impressed either, writing that "except for Mick Jagger everyone sounds bored."